 Wido has become Guy in French because in words of Germanic origin, when initial, the labio-velar approximant /w/ has regularly become the velar /g/.
-For instance, in French loup-garou, garou corresponds to English werewolf (loup was added when the notion of wolf expressed by garou had been forgotten), Galles corresponds to Wales, gaufre corresponds to wafer, and gardien to warden (English guardian is a later borrowing from French).
+For instance, in the French noun loup-garou, the element garou corresponds to English werewolf—in fact, loup was added when the notion of wolf expressed by garou had been forgotten.
+Likewise, Galles corresponds to Wales, gaufre corresponds to wafer, and gardien to warden—English guardian is a later borrowing from French.
 In French, this velar is spelt gu before the vowels e and i, as in guerre, corresponding to war, and Guillaume, to William.

 The proper name Guy came to England with the Normans in the 11th century, and subsequently became popular through the medieval romance Guy of Warwick.

 Bearers of the name over the years have included the wicked Guy of Gisborne in the Robin Hood legends, the central character in the Walter Scott novel Guy Mannering (1815), and the French writer Guy de Maupassant (1850-93).